tpwade/1D_BFieldTrace/README.md

-# Automated Magnetic Field and Position Logger using :
+# (Semi) Automated Magnetic Field and Position Logger using :

- * Track position using optical counter
+ * track position using optical counter (Encoder.h)
- * measure field using MLX90393 field sensor
+ * measure field using MLX90393 field sensor (MLX90393)
+ * measure AC field using pickup loop (not implemented yet)
+ * use tracked position to trigger reading

+The stock, Arduino IDE provided libraries for the Encoder and MLX90393 magnetic field sensor both have some limitations, so I have modifed them both to better support this application.
+The Arduino IDE expects them both

 ## General Notes

 There are a few approaches to figuring out when to read back the data after a reading is triggered.
-There is a data ready pin (INT/DRDY), but it isn't accessible over the default 4-pin i2c connection.
+On the MLX90393 chip There is a data ready pin (INT/DRDY), but it isn't accessible over the default 4-pin i2c connection.
 There is status byte (i.e. similar to the technique I used with the MAG3110) that contains an error bit that is off when DRDY is low, but the Adafruit library doesn't fully take advantage of it.
 The library simply uses a delay based on the conversion time to wait before reading back, and I'm sticking to that logic for now.

 For manual triggering I had set OSR_3 (=0x03) and FILTER_7 (=0x07).
 This
 results in a conversion time of 200.37 + 10 ms, and from Fig 2/3, noise around